Charles Sumner: Historical interpretations

 Moorfield Storey, Sumner's private secretary for two years and subsequent biographer, wrote of him:

 Charles Sumner was a great man in his absolute fidelity to principle, his clear perception of what his country needed, his unflinching courage, his perfect sincerity, his persistent devotion to duty, his indifference to selfish considerations, his high scorn of anything petty or mean.
-He was essentially simple to the end, brave, kind, and pure...
+He was essentially simple to the end, brave, kind, and pure....
 Originally modest and not self-confident, the result of his long contest was to make him egotistical and dogmatic.
-There are few successful men who escape these penalties of success, the common accompaniment of increasing years...
+There are few successful men who escape these penalties of success, the common accompaniment of increasing years....
 Sumner's naively simple nature, his confidence in his fellows, and his lack of humor combined to prevent his concealing what many feel but are better able to hide.
-From the time he entered public life till he died he was a strong force constantly working for righteousness...To Sumner more than to any single man, except possibly Lincoln, the colored race owes its emancipation and such measure of equal rights as it now enjoys.
+From the time he entered public life till he died he was a strong force constantly working for righteousness....
+To Sumner more than to any single man, except possibly Lincoln, the colored race owes its emancipation and such measure of equal rights as it now enjoys.

 Sumner's biographer David Donald, a Southerner, presents Sumner in his Pulitzer Prize-winning first volume, Charles Sumner and the Coming of the Civil War (1960), as an insufferably arrogant moralist; an egoist bloated with pride; pontifical and Olympian, and unable to distinguish between large issues and small ones.
 Donald concludes that Sumner was a coward who avoided confrontations with his many enemies, whom he routinely insulted in prepared speeches.
-But in Donald's second volume, Charles Sumner and the Rights of Man (1970), he was much more favorable to Sumner, and though critical, recognized his large contribution to the positive accomplishments of Reconstruction.
+But in Donald's second volume, Charles Sumner and the Rights of Man (1970), he was more favorable to Sumner, and though critical, recognized his contributions to the accomplishments of Reconstruction.

 Donald notes Sumner's troubles in dealing with his colleagues:

 Distrusted by friends and allies, and reciprocating their distrust, a man of "ostentatious culture", "unvarnished egotism", and "'a specimen of prolonged and morbid juvenility,'" Sumner combined a passionate conviction in his own moral purity with a command of 19th-century "rhetorical flourishes" and a "remarkable talent for rationalization".
 Stumbling "into politics largely by accident", elevated to the United States Senate largely by chance, willing to indulge in "Jacksonian demagoguery" for the sake of political expediency, Sumner became a bitter and potent agitator of sectional conflict.
 Carving out a reputation as the South's most hated foe and the Negro's bravest friend, he inflamed sectional differences, advanced his personal fortunes, and helped bring about national tragedy.

-Lawyer David O. Stewart said of him:

-Much about Sumner was in the abstract.
-For all his oratorical prowess, he was not an effective legislator.
+In his 2025 biography of Sumner, Zaakir Tameez accused Donald of overemphasizing the senator's egotism, calling the historian's work "a character assassination of a monumental figure in the history of civil rights."
+Tameez's biography focuses less on Sumner's personal clashes with colleagues and more on his decades-long advocacy for Black Americans, describing him as "the most famous civil rights leader of the nineteenth century, much like Martin Luther King Jr. in the twentieth century."